iakovn/ModelicaSpecification/RationaleMCP/0039/SEMLA.md

 ## Library Container

 The container is a zip file, with a .mol file extension.

-It contains one top-level directory for each contained top-level package (“library”), named and structured according to section 13.2.2 of the Modelica Language Specification version 3.2r2.
-In addition, each such top-level directory should contain a directory “.library”.
-Each “.library” directory should contain:
+The zip file contains one top-level directory for each contained top-level structured Modelica package (“library”), named and structured according to section 13.2.2 of the Modelica Language Specification version 3.2r2.
+Each such top-level directory should contain a subdirectory named “.library”.
+Each “.library” subdirectory must contain:

 -   An XML file “manifest.xml”, containing meta-data about the library.